cagan327/progress-steps/README.md

 # Sliding Images

-This is a simple progress steeps implementation.
+This is a simple progress steps implementation.

 It uses [Vue.js](https://vuejs.org) , and also [Tailwindcss](https://tailwindcss.com).